CheeseCake87/flask-rpc/README.md

 remotely.
 It is designed to be straightforward to use and easy to understand.

-Flask-RPC uses mRPC as its protocol, which is a micro JSON-based protocol that allows for easy communication between the client and server.
+Flask-RPC uses wRPC (Wee RPC) as its protocol, which is a micro JSON-based protocol that allows for easy communication between the client and server.